mjimlee/CSCI22/README.md

 # CSCI22
-# Good day.
-This project was created in line with the requirements of Computer Science 22 class from the Ateneo de Manila University.
+# This project was created in line with the requirements of Computer Science 22 class in Ateneo de Manila University.